nodejs/node/doc/api/stream.md

 more data.

-*Note*: If a [Readable][] is switched into flowing mode and there are no consumers available handle the data, that data will be lost.
+*Note*: If a [Readable][] is switched into flowing mode and there are no consumers available to handle the data, that data will be lost.
 This can occur, for instance, when the `readable.resume()` method is called without a listener attached to the `'data'` event, or when a `'data'` event handler is removed from the stream.